Si qua recordanti benefacta priora voluptas / if a man takes any pleasure in

 That's just pathetic.
 You should hear yourself.
 I'm sorry but I'm sticking to the plan.

-She's determined to make me the one who's behaving strangely for no reason.
+She's determined to cast me in the role of the one who's behaving strangely for no reason.
 The perfect hostess meets the nightmare guest.
 I know it all but I can't speak because she's past listening.
-She's seamlessly in control at the station, so heartless, so not sussed.
+Much later she's seamlessly in control at the station.
+So kind, so heartless, so not sussed.

 Catullus 76 is concerned with the human psyche's limited capacity to endure an emotional living-death.
 Cocooned within his torment, Catullus universalises it.
 An inner sanctum instead of providing sanctuary had imploded, taking the asylum-maker with it.
 We wonder how Catullus might have felt when he laid the stylus down that night.
 'Mea' the last word of poem 76 means 'mine'.
 But it can also read 'me! a!' ('oh, my pain').
 Convulsed by a bludgeoning loneliness, not knowing what to do under the awful weight of his own existence, Catullus will have slept in that burnt-out psychic shell in which he endured to exist.
 He knew that 'missing', 'longing', 'desiring' were killers in his own home, yet for an afternoon he'd invited them back in.

 And he invites us to accompany them.
 Brought inside, we, the initiated, know at heart we will never leave.
-Knowing the culture, history, language we can't just remain aloof, high above the words.
+Suddenly inducted into the culture, history, language of unrequited love we cannot remain aloof, high above the words.
 There's no room after all.
-When the hatch closes behind us, it's then too late to think of the return journey.
+Once the hatch closes behind us, it's too late to think of the return journey.
 We might try to cast 'a cold eye on life, on death, letting Horsemen pass by'.
 But none of us, least of all Catullus, will succeed